Graduating seniors create platform for distribution and communication during pandemic

 BY: PETER NJOROGE, CULTURE EDITOR

-As U.S. cases for the COVID-19 continue to climb exponentially, panic seems like a reasonable response.
+As U.S. cases for COVID-19 continue to climb exponentially, panic seems like a reasonable response.
 Citizens from all across the country have been told to remain at home indefinitely in order to mitigate the spread of the virus.

 Two graduating Mason seniors have chosen a different response.
 On March 13, social work majors Rachel Pichon and Maricza Hinnah created a Facebook page, the Northern Va COVID-19 Craziness Supply Exchange, that connects people from across the region to supplies that are essential for life during the pandemic.